Roses In May

-Roses In May (foaled February 9, 2000) is an American Thoroughbred racehorse who won 8 of his 13 races, including the 2005 Dubai World Cup, and earned $5,490,187.
+Roses In May (February 9, 2000 – March 4, 2025) was an American Thoroughbred racehorse who won 8 of his 13 races, including the 2005 Dubai World Cup, and earned $5,490,187.

 Background

 Roses In May, a black horse with a white star and snip, was bred by Margaux Farm in Midway, Kentucky.
 He was sired by Devil His Due, a multiple Gr.I winning stallion whose progeny earnings have totaled more than $53 million.
 Roses In May closely resembled his sire.
 His dam, Tell a Secret, was multiple Gr.3-placed, and produced several other stakes horses.
 Broodmare sire Speak John was a graded stakes winner who was Leading Broodmare Sire of 1985.

 He was bought by Danzel Brendemuehl of Classic Bloodstock at the Keeneland Yearling Sale in September 2001 as a pinhook.
-Subsequently, he was sold by Classic Bloodstock at the OBS April 2002 two-year-old in training sale and purchased by Dr. Dave Lambert on behalf of Ken and Sarah Ramsey, who owned him during his racing career.
+Subsequently, he was sold by Classic Bloodstock at the OBS April 2002 two-year-old in training sale and purchased by Dave Lambert on behalf of Ken and Sarah Ramsey, who owned him during his racing career.

 He was trained by Dale Romans and ridden in his most important races by jockey John Velazquez.

 Racing career

 Roses In May did not race as a juvenile.
 He broke his maiden in his second start as a sophomore at Churchill Downs, and won another race before contesting the Jerome Stakes in September.
 He finished sixth.

 When he was four, he won the Grade I Whitney Handicap, the Grade II Kentucky Cup Classic Handicap, and the Grade III Cornhusker Breeders' Cup Handicap.
 He came second in that year's (2004) Grade I Breeders' Cup Classic to Horse of the Year, Ghostzapper.

 At five years of age, after placing in the Grade I Donn Handicap, won by Saint Liam, Roses In May was sent to Dubai for the world's richest horse race, the US$6,000,000 Dubai World Cup at Nad Al Sheba Racecourse in Dubai.
 Roses In May was favoured to win in the 2,000 metre race despite a poor draw.
 Roses In May broke slowly, but made up the lost ground and moved round the outside of the field to take the lead in the straight.
 He needed "little encouragement" to draw clear and win by three lengths from Dynever and Choctaw Nation.

 The horse was the forty-third international winner at the 2005 Dubai International Racing Carnival.
 The carnival began on January 20, 2005, and concluded with the race for the Cup.
-In all, 200 horses and their trainers from twenty countries came to Dubai to compete for a total of US$25,000,000 in prize-money.
+In all, 200 horses and their trainers from twenty countries came to Dubai to compete for a total of US$25,000,000 in prize money.

-His win in Dubai proved to be his last race: in August 2005, veterinarian Dr. Steve Allday determined that Roses In May had sustained a tendon injury, which ended is racing career.
+His win in Dubai proved to be his last race: in August 2005, veterinarian Steve Allday determined that Roses In May had sustained a tendon injury, which ended his racing career.